 \subsection{Radiative transfer}

 To obtain the spectral energy distributions (SED) and intensity of the interstellar radiation field (ISRF) associated with \firebox galaxies in post-processing, we make use of the 3D Monte Carlo dust radiative transfer code \skirt\footnote{\url{https://github.com/SKIRT/SKIRT9}} \citep[version 9;][]{Camps_and_Baes2020}, that includes a full treatment of dust absorption, scattering, and re-emission.
-For each adaptive grid cell in the radiative transfer simulation, \skirt returns the ISRF emissivity ($\mathcal{J}_\lambda$ [cm$^{-3}$ sr$^{-1}$]), which we use to estimate the luminosity of emission lines.
 Radiative transfer is performed on a given wavelength grid.
 For each wavelength, a number of photon packets are launched during the stellar emission and dust re-emission steps of the radiative transfer simulation.
 In order to produce SEDs and images, a detector is virtually placed at an arbitrary distance that collects the light along a given line of sight.

 For this work, radiative transfer is performed on a wavelength grid consisting of a total of 1048 wavelengths.
 We first consider a coarse grid of 250 wavelengths between 500 and $10^7$ $\AAA$.
 On top of that, we use an additional fine grid of 400 equally spaced (in logarithmic space) wavelengths in a 80 $\AAA$ window around the rest-frame H$\alpha\,6565$ and H$\delta\,4102$ lines, which are especially important for the selection of PSBs.
 The wavelengths in the coarse grid that would fall in either ranges of this more fine-spaced grid are not considered, reducing the total number of wavelengths from 1050 to 1048.
-For each wavelength in the grid, we launch $10^7$ photon packets during the stellar emission and dust re-emission steps of the radiative transfer simulation.
+For each wavelength in the grid, we launch $10^8$ photon packets during the stellar emission and dust re-emission steps of the radiative transfer simulation.

 Additionally, for every galaxy we also run \skirt to retrieve information on their infra-red spectrum (e.g., dust emission at $24~\mu\mathrm{m}$).
-Specifically, for these additional runs, we use a grid of 2000 linearly spaced wavelengths between $10~\mu\mathrm{m}$ and $30~\mu\mathrm{m}$ (resolution of 100 $\AAA$), and with $10^7$ photon packets.
+Specifically, for these additional runs, we use a grid of 3000 linearly spaced wavelengths between $1~\mu\mathrm{m}$ and $30~\mu\mathrm{m}$ (resolution of 100 $\AAA$), and launching $10^7$ virtual photon packets.